mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 {% endhighlight %}

 Now this is why these two techniques are awesome.
 We've created a pretty useful utility function that will return all the odd numbers in an array built by using a bunch of small functions as building blocks.

-We can then take those building blocks and re-use and add to them to create our own small library of functional Lego!
+The added benefit of using these techniques is that they encourage you to slow down; think carefully about what you're trying to achieve and break the process down into programmatic steps.
+Then you can create discrete blocks of functionality for each of those steps before combining them together.
+You may even find a simpler way of solving old problems, too.

 ## References and Partial Sources